 The Remuneration Committee is chaired by Andy Smith and comprises independent non-Executive Directors.

-John Nicholas stepped down from the Committee on 31 August 2018, following his appointment as interim Executive Chairman.
-The Group Company Secretary attends meetings as Secretary to the Committee.
-The Executive Chairman/Chief Executive Officer attends meetings at the invitation of the Committee to provide advice to the Committee to help it make informed decisions.
+John Nicholas re-joined the Committee on 25 February 2019 on stepping down as interim Executive Chairman, following the appointment of Johnny Thomson as Group CEO.
+The Chief Executive Officer/Executive Chairman (whilst in place) and the Group HR Director attend meetings at the invitation of the Committee to provide advice to help it make informed decisions.
 The Group Company Secretary attends meetings as Secretary to the Committee.

 The Remuneration Committee agrees, on behalf of the Board, all aspects of the remuneration of the Executive Directors and the Executive Committee, and agrees the strategy, direction and policy for the remuneration of the senior executives who have a significant influence over the Group’s ability to meet its strategic objectives.